isenguo/isenguo.github.io000/_pages/about.md

 My current research focuses on the applications of AI in various industries (AI-human interactions), primarily in healthcare, as well as on relationship management and digital transformation in supply chains (empirical methods).
 I am also interested in exploring the role of TikTok unions.

-Feel free to reach out if you share similar interests or if you are simply curious about my work :wink:
+Feel free to reach out if you share similar interests or if you are simply curious about my work 🫶